OHNOalan/Whiteboard/readme.md

 To deploy the whiteboard server to Azure, we need to create a Docker image.

+The Docker image copies files from the build folder, so be sure to run the `gradle build` task for the `infra` project first.

 Change to the infra folder: `cd infra`

 Then build the image: `docker build -t <name of image>`